-- The largest lake in Missouri, named after President Harry S. Truman, is Truman Reservoir.
-It’s also the largest artificial lake in the state, and is popular for its fishing, wildlife, hiking, lodging, and good food.
+- The largest lake in Missouri is Truman Reservoir, named after President Harry S. Truman.
+It’s also the largest artificial lake in the state, and popular for its fishing, wildlife, and hiking.

-- Lake of the Ozarks, the second largest lake in the state, is the setting of the Netflix drama Ozark and where the main action of the storyline takes place.
+- Lake of the Ozarks, the second largest lake in the state, is the setting of the TV series Ozark.
 Filming actually took place on Lake Lanier and Lake Allatoona in Georgia.

 - Lake Wappapelo was formed in 1941 due to the construction of the Wappapelo Dam to control flood waters.
-Anglers from all over the country fish this lake for white bass, crappies, catfish, and largemouth bass.
+Anglers fish this lake for white bass, crappies, catfish, and largemouth bass.

 From the Dissected Till Plains and Mississippi Alluvial Plain to the Ozark Mountains, Missouri is a Midwestern state with a diversified landscape.
 Missouri lies towards the heart of the country, bordered by eight states.
 Among Missouri’s rich flora and fauna are reptiles, mammals, birds, fish, trees, and shrubs.
 It also has abundance of freshwater, with rivers, streams, and lakes aplenty.